 Safety Data Sheets

 Safety Data Sheets (SDS) are the primary means of communicating information on the hazards of chemicals and the risks they pose to human health and the environment, as well as on measures to control the risks.
 Article 31 of REACH requires that the supplier of a chemical, whether a manufacturer, importer, downstream user, distributor or an only representative, must provide customers with a SDS complying with REACH, if the chemical they supply is hazardous.
-The SDS supplied must be in the language of the country in which it is placed on the market and must contain the 16 headings as set out in Article 31(6) of the REACH Regulation.
+The SDS supplied must be in the language of the country in which it is placed on the market, including online sales, and must contain the 16 headings as set out in Article 31(6) of the REACH Regulation.

 Reference & General Guidance Information